-Al-Masri was one of the highest-profile radical Islamic figures in Britain, where he was already sentenced to seven years for inciting racial hatred at his north London mosque and other terrorism-related charges.
+Al-Masri is one of the highest-profile radical Islamic figures in Britain, where he was already sentenced to seven years for inciting racial hatred at his north London mosque and other terrorism-related charges.

 Born in Egypt in 1958, he traveled to Britain to study before gaining citizenship through marriage in the 1980s.

 A one-time nightclub bouncer in London’s Soho district, al-Masri – also known as Mustafa Kamal Mustafa – has said he lost both hands and one eye while fighting against the Soviet occupation of Afghanistan.
 He often wears a hook in place of one hand.

 Schneider told reporters Tuesday that al-Masri wasn’t getting full-time access to his prosthetics since coming to the United States.

 “As you can well imagine he’s not happy that he’s in a situation like this without his use of his prosthetics,” Schneider said, adding “I believe he has use of his prosthetics for a certain portion of the day but not long enough to allow him to function the way he should function so he can help me do what I have to do.”

-In 1997, al-Masri became the imam of a north London mosque, where his hate-filled speeches attacking the West began to attract national attention and followers.
-One of those followers was Reid, the so-called "shoe bomber" who attempted to blow up a Miami-bound passenger airplane three months after the September 11, 2001, terrorist attacks.
+In 1997, al-Masri became the imam of a north London mosque, where his hate-filled speeches attacking the West began to attract national attention and followers, including Richard Reid, the so-called “shoe bomber” who attempted to blow up a Miami-bound passenger airplane three months after the September 11, 2001, terrorist attacks.